Everest Helicopter Tour 2026 – 2027

 December through February is the winter period of the Everest region.
 Conditions during winter are extremely harsh.
 The daytime temperature is usually between -10°C and 0°C (14°F to 32°F), whereas, at night, temperatures could fall to-20°C or lower (-4°F or below).
 There will also be strong winds with a lot of snowfall and lots of cloud cover, leading to unpredictable weather conditions.

-While some days may experience heavy snowfall, overall flying conditions are favorable, allowing most flights to operate smoothly.
+While some days may experience heavy snowfall, overall flying conditions are favourable, allowing most flights to operate smoothly.
 This season offers a serene and spectacular Himalayan experience, perfect for those who want to witness the majestic winter landscapes from above.

 EBC Helicopter Tour Itinerary